-• Double-click on IMPORT... found in the right ITEM LISTING AREA or alternatively chose File / Import / Grid... to have the program display the following Open dialog box
+• Double-click on IMPORT... found in the ITEM LISTING AREA or, alternatively, choose File / Import / Grid... to have the program display the following OPEN dialog box:

-Open ?
+Open ? 🔀

-Look jn: 🔎 Examples • ) 🖻 ط 💷
+Look jn: 🗀 Examples • 🗢 🔁) 💣 🎟 -

-Additional ns.bxt
+Additional combination Grid.txt ns.txt

 File n ame: Grid.txt O pen

 Files of type: Text files (.txt) • Cancel

-- All files with the TXT extension contained in the current drive and directory are displayed in the FILE NAME list box. - To open a file that exists in another drive or directory, select the drive or directory you want from the LOOK IN drop-down list. - From the File Name list box, select the file to be opened, or simply type its name in the text box. - Choose the OPEN button.
+- All files with the TXT extension contained in the current drive and directory are displayed in the FILE NAME list box. - To open a file that exists in another drive or directory, select the drive or directory you want from the LOOK IN drop-down list. - From the FILE NAME list box, select the file to be opened, or simply type its name in the text box.